imyasin2000/pychat/README.md

   - open terminal
   - cd to the directory where requirements.txt is located(cd to cloned folder ).
   - pip install -r requirements.txt in your shell.
+  -  open cmd an type ipconfig if your ip adress are diffrent(look at two pictures above) , first go to the server_side folder and open login-serverside_1500.py replace '192.168.109.1' --> 'your ip'  then go to the client folder and edit new_login.py replace '192.168.109.1' --> 'your ip'  :
   -  1)run login-serverside_1500.py      2)run new_login.py

 # Screenshots